nmtkpbic/nmtk/README.md

 1. Run the command "manage.py dumpusers" and redirect the output to a file, this will be a list of your preserved user accounts in the form of a fixture.
+    Note: The file produced must end in ".json", otherwise loading the fixture will fail without any discernable reason.

 2. If you place the fixture in NMTK_server/fixtures/users.json the system will automatically load the data when you reinitialize the server (as part of its